MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ---
-title: Data handling in Sales solution in Microsoft 365 Copilot
+title: Data handling in Sales in Microsoft 365 Copilot
-description: Know how data is handled in Sales solution in Microsoft 365 Copilot ms.date: 09/24/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot
+description: Know how data is handled in Sales in Microsoft 365 Copilot ms.date: 09/24/2025 ms.topic: concept-article ms.service: microsoft-sales-copilot